 • A list of “Bugs” which I have encountered in the final version of the now-frozen TMG software.

-My four ancestral lines are a work-in-progress and are not yet posted.
-I have been recording my genealogical data using The Master Genealogist™ software and the web pages are being generated using the companion Second Site© software.
+I intend to include on this site four sets of web pages describing my four ancestral lines.
+These are not yet posted and a work-in-progress.
+I continue to record my genealogical data using The Master Genealogist™ software and the resulting web pages of that genealogical data are being generated using the companion Second Site© software.

 NOTICE/DISCLAIMER: This book is NOT a beginning tutorial on using TMG, as it contains both advanced and non-standard usage of the software.
 The information within this book is not authorized or official TMG documentation.

-Both an Index and a Table of Contents is accessible by a link at the top of each chapter's web page.
+Both an Index and a Table of Contents of the entire book (9 pages)1 is accessible by a link at the top of each chapter's web page.

-A separate introductory section provides an overview of the purpose and nature of this book.
-It also provides a detailed table of contents covering all chapters, which can be used to jump to a topic of interest in those chapters.
+The Table of Contents is included in a separate Introduction section which provides an overview of the purpose and nature of this book.
+The table of contents covers all chapters, which can be used to jump to a topic of interest within any of those chapters.
 Finally it includes acknowledgements of some of the many sources used to collect the information throughout the book.

 These chapters attempt to collect and document in some organized fashion broad TMG topics, and my overall principals, concepts, and usage of TMG for my genealogy projects.